emacsmirror/hamburger-menu/README.md

 A hamburger menu button for the Emacs mode line.

 Use instead of `menu-bar-mode' to save vertical space.
+The hamburger menu is particularly useful when `mouse-autoselect-window' (Focus Follows Mouse) is enabled.

 ## Installation